noborus/noborus.github.io/content/trdsql/09_wildcard.en.md

 15
 ```

-## Compressed file
+## Compressed files

-Old log files may be compressed. [gzip, bzip2, zstd, lz4, xz] If it is compressed, it will be automatically extended and executed.
+Old log files might be compressed.
+If they are compressed with [gzip, bzip2, zstd, lz4, xz], they will be automatically decompressed and processed.

 ```console
 trdsql -iltsv "SELECT * FROM access.log.2.gz"
 ```

-You can also combine compressed files and wildcards to execute.
+You can also combine wildcards with compressed files for execution.

 ```console
 ls test*.csv